 Or walking on the food street on Wangfujing, getting carried along with this mass of people in a random direction and surrendering to the course of events.

 I like the excitement of finding myself in situations like that.
 I remember that about two years ago, I wrote this post about me not really adjusting so well to China.
 I don’t feel like re-reading it at this point - I know how I felt back then and I’m glad it’s not the case this time.
 I’m not sure if it has anything to do with me being more mature, with the change of my attitude, with the people surrounding me or by being aware of what to expect from my Beijing journey based on previous adventures in Shanghai.
 Probably all of these things together.
-Life has a funny way of giving us a lesson.
-I might not be so good at deciphering these lessons, but I’m pretty sure I’m on to something here.

 What really matters though - I’ve realised that living in a culture so different of mine and so far away from home - it really makes me happy.
 I thought I loved being safe, but a year back in Sønderborg proved me that is not the case.
 I had a job (more than one even), a cool flat, plenty of friends at uni and outside, plenty of free time and it felt like all of it was handed to me on a silver plate.
 This was all convenient, but seemed to be leading to a mediocre and eventless life of simple comfort.
 Don’t get me wrong, there’s nothing wrong with this.
 However, I know it’s not for me.
 Adventures, constant movement, experiences, new ideas and a new outlook on life is what I crave for.
 I’m okay with going through times of discomfort and stress, as these are the things that make me grow.